 PetFirst Pet Insurance

 Founded in 2004, PetFirst is one of the fastest-growing administrators of pet health insurance in North America.
 In addition to providing great pet insurance coverage, Petfirst also hosts adoption events every year.

 PetFirst offers health insurance coverage for all pet parents, including insurance plans for dogs, cats, puppies, kittens, and senior pets.

 How to Compare Plans and Sign Up for Pet Insurance

 Comparing pet insurance the smart way will require extensive research into the coverage and pricing you need for your unique breed, location, and financial situation.
 You can create a special spreadsheet to manage all your research, filling out the quote form for each and every provider you’re interested in.
-OR just use Pawlicy Advisor’s free comparison tool.
+OR just use Pawlicy Advisor's free comparison charts.

 To compare and shop for pet insurance easily in a single location, use the Pawlicy Advisor comparison tool to enter a few details about your pet, such as their age and breed.

 Pawlicy Advisor will instantly analyze hundreds of options for you across top providers simultaneously.